mjmar01/harmolytics/README.md

 ## Known problems
 There isn't a lot of input validation, so you could easily break it if you wanted to.
 There is also an SQL injection vulnerability in the profile parameter.
-Password safety isn't top-notch either.
-Again this is mostly made by myself for myself.

 ## Todo
 Quite a bit I still want to do with this.
 No guarantee any of this will ever make it.